rtaran/arch_ticket_hunter/README.md

 ## Description

-Arch Ticket Hunter is a simple Python bot that periodically checks a specific URL for ticket availability to the Archstoyanie Festival.
-When tickets become available, it sends a notification via Telegram to alert the user.
+Arch Ticket Hunter is a Python bot that periodically checks for ticket availability to the Archstoyanie Festival.
+It features a Telegram interface with buttons for control and sends regular status reports.

 ## Features

+- Interactive Telegram bot with control buttons
+- Regular status reports every 3 hours (configurable)
-- Checks ticket availability every 5 minutes
+- On-demand ticket availability checks
+- Ability to pause and resume the bot
-- Sends Telegram notifications when tickets are available
+- Sends Telegram notifications when tickets become available
-- Includes a simple Flask web server to keep the bot alive when hosted on platforms like Replit

 ## Requirements

-- Python 3.12 or higher
+- Python 3.8 or higher
 - Dependencies:
   - Beautiful Soup 4
   - python-dotenv
-  - Flask
+  - python-telegram-bot
   - Requests
+  - Schedule

 ## Installation